US-Iran peace deal negotiations and Strait of Hormuz reopening

 Key details reported by multiple sources:

-• The war between the US/Israel and Iran began on February 28, 2026, with joint US-Israeli air strikes.
+- The war between the US, Israel, and Iran began on 2026-02-28 with joint US-Israeli air strikes on Iran's navy, air force, and weapons stocks.

-• Iran’s foreign ministry spokesman Esmaeil Baqaei stated the country was working to finalise a memorandum of understanding to end the war, deferring talks about Iran’s nuclear program.
+- Iranian Foreign Ministry spokesman Esmaeil Baqaei stated that Iran is working to finalize a memorandum of understanding to end the war, but nuclear issues would be deferred to later negotiations.

 Points of Difference